luxo-ai/luxoc/README.md

 ## A compiler written in Java

 Project assigned in CS-331 (Compilers), Vassar College 2018.
+Currently working on the scanner (Lexical Analyzer).